How to Play the Salad Bowl Game (Easy to Play & Super Fun for All Ages!)

 Round 1 – Verbal Clues

-The player may give clues using any amount of words they would like.
+The player may give clues using any number of words they would like.
 The catch?
 They cannot say any word (or part of any word) that appears on the slip of paper.
-For example, if the slip of paper says, “skateboard” the player cannot say “skate,” “board,” or even “skater.”
+For example, if the slip of paper says, “skateboard,” the player cannot say “skate,” “board,” or even “skater.”
 What they can say is, “Tony Hawk is famous for riding one of these.”

 Once the time stops, the other team will have a chance to play the round.
 Once the round is finished, the scorekeeper will tally up the scores.
 Each team gets 1 point for each correct answer.